BorzoNosrati/SOLID-in-CSharp/Liskov_Substitution_Principle/ReadMe.md

 >Liskov substitution principle is named after Barbara Liskov, who first formulated it in 1988.

-The Liskov substitution principle says that all classes should be substitutable for their base classes.
+The Liskov substitution principle states that all classes should be substitutable for their base classes.